 Whether your pet is flying as checked baggage or cargo, it will travel in a temperature controlled and pressurized compartment right under the cabin.
 Most airlines flying larger aircraft (not commuter planes) accept live animals as cargo and have made special provisions for their handling.
 Exceptions to this are Southwest, AirTran, JetBlue, Frontier, Virgin America, and those airlines that do not accept pets in the cargo hold.

 Your pet must travel in an pet crate that conforms to regulations set by the International Air Transport Association (IATA) and meet certain other requirements depending on the airline.
-It is considered best to have only one animal per container, but the IATA rules state that two animals can share the same container if the animals are under 14kg (30lbs) and are of the same species and compatible.
+It is considered best to have only one pet per container; however, the IATA rules state that two animals can share the same container if the animals are under 14kg (30lbs) and are of the same species and compatible.
 It is up to the airline to set their own rules and most of them do.

-We recommend these pet crates made by PetMate as they meet all of the standards for pets traveling as air cargo or checked baggage.
-They are one of the safest commercial cargo crates on the market today.
+We recommend these pet crates made by Petmate as they meet all of the standards for pets traveling as air cargo or checked baggage.
+They are one of the safest and sturdiest airline-compliant cargo crates on the market today.